 In New York, a no-fault state, accident victims must file an insurance claim within 30 days of an accident unless there is a reasonable excuse for extension, such as hospitalization.

-In Kentucky, a choice no-fault state, accident victims must file a report with an insurer within 10 days of an accident—even for Kentucky drivers who have opted out of the no-fault system.
+Under Kentucky’s car accident laws, accident victims must file a report with an insurer within 10 days of an accident—even for Kentucky drivers who have opted out of the no-fault system.

 As a disclaimer, these state laws are not to be confused with the amount of time accident victims have to report a motor vehicle accident to the local police or Department of Motor Vehicles (DMV).
 Most states require accident victims to file a police report at the scene of the accident if the crash resulted in an injury or more than $2,000 of property damage.